jis478/Tensorflow/TF2.0/CycleGAN/readme.md

 -----------------------
  - horse2zebra dataset has been used for performance verification and the performance turned out to be 'nearly' on par with that of the original code

- - The model structure has followed Tensorflow implementation of CycleGANs (https://github.com/leehomyc/cyclegan-1)
+ - The basic model structures and hyperparameters have followed Tensorflow implementation of CycleGANs (https://github.com/leehomyc/cyclegan-1)

 #2.
 Training conditions
 --------------------------------------